Chalk & Wire Student Teaching Information

 The following information pertains to using Chalk & Wire for Student Teaching purposes.
 If you have any questions concerning this process, please contact Ryan Hanley at, or call (401) 456-2806 (RIC ext.
 2806).

 As a Teacher Candidate, you will be using Chalk & Wire to upload work for your Teacher Candidate Work Sample and your Observations.
 One of the most important aspects of this is using the correctTable of Contents.
 For Student Teaching, you need to use the following TOC:

 "Student Teaching Portfolio TOC"

 When submitting your work for yourTeacher Candidate Work Sample, only your final work should go into Chalk & Wire.
 All drafts and revisions should be exchanged outside of Chalk & Wire.
 All ELED students should submit their work to their seminar instructor.
 All other students should submit their work to their supervisor.
-Make sure all of your work is uploaded to this section before clicking Submit.
-Everything must be submitted at the same time.

 Supervisors and Cooperating Teachers